Label Noise Robustness of Conformal Prediction: Experiments

 In this section, we follow a common artificial label corruption methodology, following~\cite{zhao2021evaluating, kumar2020robust}, and analyze three corruption setups that are special cases of the vector-flip noise model from~\eqref{eq:vector_flip}: independent, dependent, and partial.
 In the independent setting, each pixel's label is flipped with probability $\beta$, independently of the others.
 In the dependent setting, however, two rectangles in the image are entirely flipped with probability $\beta$, and the other pixels are flipped independently with probability $\beta$.
 Finally, in the partial noise setting, only one rectangle in the image is flipped with probability $\beta$, and the other pixels are unchanged.

-We experiment on a polyp segmentation task, pooling data from several polyp datasets: Kvasir, CVC-ColonDB, CVC-ClinicDB, and ETIS-Larib.
+We experiment on a polyp segmentation task, pooling data from several polyp data sets: Kvasir, CVC-ColonDB, CVC-ClinicDB, and ETIS-Larib.
 We consider the annotations given in the data as ground-truth labels and artificially corrupt them according to the corruption setups described above, to generate noisy labels.
 We use PraNet \citep{fan2020pranet} as a base model and fit it over 1450 noisy samples.
 Then, we calibrate it using 500 noisy samples with conformal risk control, as outlined in \cite[Section 3.2]{angelopoulos2022conformal} to control the false-negative rate (FNR) from~\eqref{eq:fnr} at different levels.
 Finally, we evaluate the FNR over clean and noisy versions of the test set, which contains 298 samples, and report the results in Figure~\ref{fig:segmentation_exp}.
 This figure indicates that conformal risk control is robust to label noise, as the constructed prediction sets achieve conservative risk in all experimented noise settings.
 This is not a surprise, as it is guaranteed by Propositions~\ref{prop:segmentation} and~\ref{prop:fnr_independent}.

-\subsection{Regression risk bounds}
+\subsection{Regression Risk Bounds}

-We now turn to demonstrate the coverage rate bounds derived in Section~\ref{sec:risk_regression} on real and synthetic regression datasets.
-We examine two real benchmarks: \cite{meps19_data} and \cite{bio_data}, and one synthetic dataset that was generated from a bimodal density function with a sharp slope, as visualized in Figure~\ref{fig:synthetic_adversarial_reg}.
+We now turn to demonstrate the coverage rate bounds derived in Section~\ref{sec:risk_regression} on real and synthetic regression data sets.
+We examine two real benchmarks: \texttt{\cite{meps19_data}} and \texttt{\cite{bio_data}} used in~\citep{romano2019conformalized}, and one synthetic data set that was generated from a bimodal density function with a sharp slope, as visualized in Figure~\ref{fig:synthetic_adversarial_reg}.
 The simulated data was deliberately designed to invalidate the assumptions of our label-noise robustness requirements in Proposition~\ref{prop:regression_valid_miscoverage}.
 Consequentially, prediction intervals that do not cover the two peaks of the density function might undercover the true outcome, even if the noise is dispersive.
-Therefore, this gap calls for our distribution-free risk bounds which are applicable in this setup, in contrast to Proposition~\ref{prop:regression_valid_miscoverage}, and can be used to assess the worst risk level that may be obtained in practice.
+Therefore, this gap calls for our distribution-free risk bounds from Section~\ref{sec:risk_regression}, which are applicable in this setup, in contrast to Proposition~\ref{prop:regression_valid_miscoverage}.
+The former approach can be used to assess the worst risk level that may be obtained in practice.

+We consider the labels given in the real and synthetic data sets as ground truth and artificially corrupt them according to the additive noise model~\eqref{eq:reg_g_sym}.
+The added noise is independently sampled from a normal distribution with mean zero and variance $0.1\text{Var}(Y)$.